Computing the twisted $L^2$-Euler characteristic: -Betti L 2-Betti numbers

 \begin{prop}[{\cite[Theorem~0.2]{l2thur}}] Let $M\ne S^2 \times D^1$ be a compact, connected, orientable, irreducible $3$-manifold, whose boundary is a union of zero or more tori and whose fundamental group is infinite.
 Then, for any $\phi \in H^1(M; \ZZ)$,

 where $x_M$ is the Thurston seminorm of $M$. \end{prop}

 Hence, the twisted $L^2$-Euler characteristic is a natural extension of the Thurston norm to spaces that are more general than $3$-manifolds.

-In pursuing this objective, the condition of $\phi$-$L^2$-finiteness may seem daunting at first, but can be elegantly dealt with by assuming the so-called \emph{Atiyah conjecture} for the fundamental group $G$.
-This will also ensure that the twisted $L^2$-Euler characteristic is especially well-behaved.
+The condition of $\phi$-$L^2$-finiteness, necessary for its definition, may seem daunting at first, but it can be elegantly dealt with by assuming the so-called \emph{Atiyah conjecture} for the fundamental group $G$.
+This will also ensure that the twisted $L^2$-Euler characteristic is especially well behaved.